 There are many different ways a retainer fee can be structured, but essentially a retainer fee is an up-front payment made in order to retain the services of an attorney.
 Depending on how much time and effort is required by your attorney in order to fairly resolve your divorce or other family law issue, they may charge you for the time spent above and beyond what was accounted for in your retainer fee agreement, or if your matter is resolved more quickly than initially anticipated then any unused retainer fee will be returned to you.

 For a more detailed explanation of how retainer fee agreements can be structured and what factors may go into what your attorney charges as a retainer fee, look for our upcoming blog on the topic.

 At Jacobs Berger, our attorneys have over 45 years of combined experience successfully resolving divorces and family law cases of all kinds in towns across New Jersey and Morris County, including Denville, Randolph, Madison, Morristown, Florham Park, East Hanover, Morris Plains, Chatham, Tewksbury, and more.

 Our unique approach to family law has allowed us to resolve issues such as child custody, child support, the division of assets, and alimony/spousal support in ways which protect the financial and emotional stability of families while still focusing on the specific results and conclusions that our clients are seeking.

-To speak with our legal team today in a comprehensive and confidential case assessment regarding your divorce, a post-divorce modification or enforcement matter, any kind of domestic violence or restraining order matter, or any other kind of family law issue you may be facing, please contact us online, or through our Morristown office at (973) 710-4366.
+To speak with our legal team today in a strategic planning session regarding your divorce, a post-divorce modification or enforcement matter, any kind of domestic violence or restraining order matter, or any other kind of family law issue you may be facing, please contact us online, or through our Morristown office at (973) 710-4366.